sebmestrallet/typst-simple-siam/src/main.typ

 sparse elimination.
 This is accomplished by exploiting the m-tree, a particular spanning tree for the graph of the filled-in matrix.

-#bibliography("bib.yml", title: "References")
+#bibliography("bib.yml", title: "References", style: "siam.csl")
-// TODO small caps for authors